“Meditation is paying sustained, unmixed attention to one thing at a time.”

 - How to Meditate, by Professor Lawrence LeShan.
 This is the best single book on the effects, techniques, and types of Meditation.
 This slim volume presents, in clear language, the bones of Meditation, with all religious overtones stripped away.
 LeShan has no use for fuzzy concepts like “vibrations” or “energy” when it comes to Meditation.
 [Note] Lawrence LeShan, Ibid. [/note]

-We could say that the theme of the last three books is “the Spirituality of Daily Reality,” which consists of doing the “next right thing” lovingly and with a positive, constructive attitude.
+We could say that the theme of the last three books is “the religious spirituality of daily reality,” which consists of doing the “next right thing” lovingly and with a positive, constructive attitude.

 The Role of Meditation for Practitioners of Continuing Creation